Alimir/wp-ulike/readme.txt

 = Is WP ULike secure? =
 Yes, absolutely.
 WP ULike is developed by TechnoWich following WordPress security best practices and coding standards.
 With over 80,000 active installations and a high WordPress.org rating, security is our top priority.

-= Which web servers does WP ULike support? =
-WP ULike runs smoothly on all popular web servers including Apache, Nginx, LiteSpeed, Microsoft IIS, and others.
-No special server configuration required.

 == Changelog ==